Toman-Group/Escrow/b2c-providers/README.md

-# Toman escrow account OAuth 2.0 and API Usage Guide
+# Escrow API Usage Guide - B2C Platforms

 This guide provides instructions about how to integrate Toman Escrow service into your B2C platform.
 You can checkout our API references for further details in the link below